 The important thing to note here is that if you miss or are late with payments, more interest will be charged.

-Early repaymentment charges
+Early repayment charges (ERCs)

 With many of our mortgage products, if you repay (redeem) your loan in full, repay in excess of any overpayment limits, or transfer (in full or part) to a different product or to our Standard Variable Rate, we'll require payment of an early repayment charge.
 This charge only applies during the special rate period of the product.